ollita7/samples/events/README.md

 # Custom Events sample
-Custom sample of event emitter without using default nodejs EventEmitter.
+Sample of event emitter without using default nodejs EventEmitter.

 Custom emitter module provide two functionalities: 1) `on` to add a new listener and 2) `emit` to emit some event to all listeners.